Skip to content

 Nodes

 A map of every contact with valid coordinates, plus a styled row list aligned to the same visual vocabulary as the Meshtastic nodes view.
 The map honours zoom-based label visibility and falls through to the dashboard map when the source is selected at the dashboard level.
+A search/filter bar lets you quickly find contacts by name or public key prefix.

 Channels